-Before you judge the hell out of me, listen.
+Before you judge me, listen.

 We grow up thinking cheaters are disgusting excuses for humans -- once a cheater, always a cheater.